The Special Runoff Election for voters in the City of Portland will be held on Tuesday, August 11, 2020.

 Multnomah County News

-The Multnomah County Board of Commissioners on Thursday, April 9, voted unanimously to extend the state of emergency in response to the COVID-19 pandemic for another 90 days.
+The Multnomah County Board of Commissioners on Thursday, July 2, voted to extend the state of emergency another 90 days in response to the ongoing COVID-19 pandemic.